 6. Risk of heart conditions

-The same as diabetes, increased risk of heart disease is no surprise when we talk about the harms of sitting.
-Lack of physical activity leads to poor heart condition, and your muscles will overall burn less fat.
+The same as diabetes, increased risk of heart disease is of no surprise when we talk about the harms of sitting.
+Lack of physical activity leads to a poor heart condition, and your muscles will overall burn less fat.
 This can lead to your body storing fatty acids that can clog your heart and lead to serious health issues.